Antyss77/Simplifier/README.md

 ﻿# Mathematics Simplifier 📈

-## An intuitive project, and easy to use to simplify different things related to mathematics, geometry, it is a more or less serious project
+# An intuitive project, and easy to use to simplify different things related to mathematics, geometry, it is a more or less serious project
-### ✳️ Mini programs created for fun but which finally have a little use :p
+## 🌴 Why complicate life when you can make it simple?
+Use Simplify!
 > 🔹 Average
 >
 > 🔹 Air